isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is cumbersome, and in some environments infeasible.

-Conversely, if we use an operation in the implementation that is not guaranteed by concept checking, we may get a late compile-time error.
+Conversely, if we use an operation in the implementation that is not guaranteed by concept checking, we might get a late compile-time error.

 By not using concept checking for properties of a template argument that is not considered essential, we delay checking until instantiation time.
 We consider this a worthwhile tradeoff.

-Note that using non-local, non-dependent names (such as `debug` and `cerr`) also introduces context dependencies that may lead to "mysterious" errors.
+Note that using non-local, non-dependent names (such as `debug` and `cerr`) also introduces context dependencies that might lead to "mysterious" errors.

 ##### Note